2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in North Carolina

 Best North Carolina Schools for Affordable Quality for a Bachelor's in Foreign Languages & Linguistics

 Our analysis found University of North Carolina at Chapel Hill to be the best value school for foreign languages and linguistics students who want to pursue a bachelor’s degree in North Carolina.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.

 Request Information

-In-state tuition fees for undergraduate students at NC State are $9,131 per year.
+The average tuition and fees for an in-state undergraduate at NC State are $9,131 a year.

 Full Foreign Languages & Linguistics at North Carolina State University Report